Brillstein Entertainment Partners: Brillstein-Grey Entertainment

 In 1984, Brillstein met Brad Grey at a television convention in San Francisco.
 In 1986, the two formed a production company, Brillstein-Grey Entertainment, which packaged programming and managed talent.
+In 1991, the company signed a production and distribution deal with Sony Pictures Entertainment to produce and distribute films and programs produced by the company.
 In 1994, Brillstein-Grey had reached a deal with Capital Cities/ABC to start Brillstein-Grey Communications.